bstavel/Staveland_et_al_Pacman_Statistics_and_Behavior/README.md

 - `supp_table_turn_times.Rmd`: This script creates the supplementary table for the turnaround times.
 - `turntime_threshold_model_comparison.Rmd`: This script compares the syncrhony results across different thresholds.

+### Run Time
+For one patient with an average number of electrodes, statistical analysis, including the construction of null distributions, should be under two weeks.

 ## Installation

 ### Requirements